SSBRA Single Referee Call In: 310-955-9905 option 1

 The ranking process is led by the VP Rankings are updated at least once a year but can be updated/adjusted throughout the year to ensure they are as accurate as possible.
-Rankings are based on various factors, such as badge level, fitness, match management, experience, knowledge of the Laws, dependability, membership conduct, meeting attendance, and being in good standings in the association.
+Rankings are based on various factors, such as badge level, fitness, game management, experience, knowledge of the Laws, membership conduct, meeting attendance, and being in good standings in the association.
+All SSBRA members receive a CR ranking between 100 and 799.
+This is a ranking for CRing during a three match set (two ARs and a CR).
+Each group or level aligns with the different levels (age group) the member can be assigned as CR with 100 being Adult 11v11 and 600 being U9.
+700s are inactive (injured, etc.) members.
+A PDF showing the different ranking levels by the different divisions (age) can be found on the Members page behind the SSBRA fire wall.
 Each year, the VP selects three board members and at least three general membership members to serve on the rankings committee.
 Both the board and general member committee members shall be rotated each year so there is at least one new board member and one new general member on the committee each year.
 Except for the VP, all efforts should be made to ensure no member serves on the ranking committee for more than two years in a row and any member has to be off the committee for at least one year before being selected to be on the committee again.
 This results in the ranking committee membership changing every year ensuring the variety in perspectives and inputs ensuring the rankings are not biased or determined by the same committee members year after year.
 Once the rankings are completed they are presented to the entire Board for review.
 The Board reviews the changes in the membership ranking from year to year to ensure consistence in the process and to provide feedback or questions about any specific change in a member’s ranking or about a new member who may have been ranked for the first time.
 The ranking committee utilizes the Board’s feedback to determine if any action should be taken.
 This could include obtaining additional information on the member in question, requesting an assessment, or talking to the member in question about she/his rankings.
 Once the rankings are finalized, they are provided to the assignor for use in the assigning process.
 The results of the rankings may be discussed with the VP, Director of Mentoring/Assessment and/or Member at Large on an individual basis.
 These discussions only involved information about the specific member asking about her/his rankings and will include feedback on how that member can improve her/his ranking.